Buying an electric car? You can get a $7,500 tax credit, but it won't be easy

 For instance, the IRS says the Volkswagen ID.4 is a car ... unless it has all-wheel drive, in which case it's an SUV.
 Lots of vehicles consumers consider SUVs, like Tesla's Model Y and the plug-in Lincoln Corsair, are counted as cars.

-The IRS says the categories are based on the criteria for fuel economy for gas-powered vehicles, but the seemingly arbitrary classifications are causing confusion and frustration.
+The IRS says the categories are based on the criteria for fuel economy standards for gas-powered vehicles, but the arbitrary-seeming classifications are causing confusion and frustration (even if they are based on preexisting standards).

 You can check the IRS website to see which price cap applies to which vehicle.
 Then you have to check the manufacturer's website to confirm if the MSRP is under that price — and for the record, it doesn't matter if a dealer actually charges you more or less, the price cap is based on the MSRP.

-Note: This article, which incorporates the latest FAQs from the IRS, has also been updated with additional information from the Treasury Department.